 This version has two releases.
 The first works only on Windows 7 or later due to a big mistake in the compiling time.
 Version 5.0 carries two exploits that try to elevate privileges.
 It checks the version of the operating system and the TokenIntegrityLevel class of the process.
 If the SID Subauthority is SECURITY_MANDATORY_LOW_RID (0x1000), it tries to execute the exploits if it also passed one previous check of a mutex value.

 One release is the exploit released in August on Twitter and GitHub by the hacker “SandboxEscaper.”
-The original can be found at this link.
 The Twitter handle for this hacker is https://twitter.com/sandboxescaper.

 This exploit tries to use a problem with the Task System in Windows when the operating system improperly handles calls to an advanced local procedure call.

 The GandCrab authors claim there is no CVE of this exploit, but that is incorrect.
 It falls under CVE-2018-8440.
 This exploit can affect versions Windows 7 through Windows 10 Server.
 More information about this exploit can be found at this link.

 In the first release of Version 5.0, the malware authors wrote the code exploit using normal calls to the functions.
 Thus at compiling time the binary has the IAT filled with the DLL needed for some calls.
 This DLL does not exist in Windows Vista and XP, so the malware fails to run in these systems, showing an error.

 Import of xpsprint.dll that will not run on Windows XP or Vista.

 The exploit using direct calls.